2 Levels Front-Month Apple Inc. (AAPL) Options Buyers are Targeting

-Near-the-money calls are popular on Apple Inc.'s (NASDAQ:AAPL) short-term options, with premium buyers getting a relatively good deal
+Near-the-money calls are popular among Apple Inc.'s (AAPL) short-term options

 By the numbers, around 52,250 AAPL calls and 29,000 puts have traded so far, but it's not clear how these early bets are being lined up.
 More broadly speaking, call buyers have held the upper hand in AAPL's options pits.
 For example, speculators at the International Securities Exchange (ISE), Chicago Board Options Exchange (CBOE), and NASDAQ OMX PHLX (PHLX) have bought to open 352,808 calls over the past 10 sessions, compared to 189,155 puts.
 What's more, the resultant call/put volume ratio of 1.87 ranks in the elevated 79th annual percentile.